• Skip to primary navigation

 Yep!
 The herbs are really just there to give this pizza more flavor but do not impact the structure of the dough.

 If you're omitting the herbs and/or garlic powder, you may need a little more salt for flavor, but all other ingredients remain the same!
-P.S- If you have a bottle of Italian Spices, simply add in 2 tsp of that in place of the basil and oregano.
+P.S- If you have a bottle of Italian Spices, simply add in 2 teaspoon of that in place of the basil and oregano.

 It's very important to use a good baking stone that can withstand high heat when baking pizza.